 If your home has been left without any heating or hot water, there could be a problem with your boiler pressure.
-This handy guide will explain how to check if your boiler has low water pressure and how to repressurise it yourself.
+This simple guide will explain everything you need to know about low boiler pressure, from symptoms, to causes, to fixes.

 How to check if your boiler has low water pressure

-The first thing to do if you suspect that your boiler is suffering from low pressure is to look at the water pressure gauge on the front of the boiler.
-Different boilers have different pressure gauges, so it is essential to look for the right information.
-This can be found in the user instructions for the boiler.
+Different boilers can have different pressure gauges, so it is important to look for the right information.
+If you aren’t sure about what you’re looking for, this information can be found in the user instructions for the boiler.

 If you have a digital gauge, then your boiler pressure is typically represented by bars.
 If the reading on the screen is less than 1 bar, then that is a sign that there is low pressure.
 Your display may also indicate low pressure by delivering a pressure warning or a flashing reading.